mchav/dataframe/docs/intro_to_probability_and_data.md

 platform.
 </div>

-After opening the Haskell interpreter you should see `ghci>` on your terminal.
+After opening the Haskell interpreter you should see `dataframe>` on your terminal.
 It will appear in all subsequent expressions to indicate we are in the interpreter.
 This is not meant to be typed in manually.

 You can also compare the to the [R version of this assignment](https://rstudio-pubs-static.s3.amazonaws.com/344813_acea062c212a430ab9cf6b83cf26b170.html).